TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-29-how-will-programming-look-like-in-2025.md

 When we say "best practice", we don't mean what I or somebody else wrote in a post or book based on a few personal experiences.
 These opinions are often based only on coupled of projects and the single opinionated human mind with feelings.

-Best Practise will shift to Verified Practise, based on real data related to 2 hard metrics - *technical debt* and *coding effectivity*. **Technical dept** will be financial that shows how much each line of code will cost in the future.
+Best Practise will shift to Verified Practise, based on real data related to 2 hard metrics - *technical debt* and *coding effectivity*. **Technical debt** will be financial that shows how much each line of code will cost in the future.
 Do you write fluent static code without classes with types?
 The line might show 10 $.
 Do you write final classes with types and one public method?
 The line might show 2 $.

 These numbers will not be random, but based on the continual colossal amount of big data analysis - still anonymous - from all the private projects that want to use this feature.
 The code will be compared to money expenses that were needed to maintain and improve the code.
 Thanks to this feedback, the AI will also know what version is cheaper for your specific project.